Article 6H.

 (a) Findings. - The General Assembly finds that there is a need for a bridge connecting the Currituck County mainland to the Currituck County Outer Banks; that the bridge should be implemented as a toll bridge; that the bridge should be implemented in a manner that protects the natural environment and quality of life on the Outer Banks; and that the character of the existing road system in Currituck County and Dare County Outer Banks should be preserved.

-(b) Contract to Construct Accelerated Pilot Toll Bridge Project. - The Authority shall contract with a single private firm to design, obtain all necessary permits for, and construct the toll bridge described in G.S.
-136-89.183(a)(2), known as the Mid-Currituck Bridge, in order to provide accelerated, efficient, and cost-effective completion of the project.
+(b) Contract to Construct Accelerated Pilot Toll Bridge Project. - The Authority shall contract with one or more private firms to design, obtain all necessary permits for, and construct the toll bridge known as the Mid-Currituck Bridge, in order to provide accelerated, efficient, and cost-effective completion of the project.

 (c) Preconstruction Participation. - In addition to the authority granted by G.S.
 136-89.191, the Department shall participate in the cost of preconstruction activities related to the project described in this section, if requested by the Authority.